Genuine and spurious (non-)ergodicity in single particle tracking: Abstract

 \section{Abstract}

 In single-particle tracking experiments measuring anomalous diffusion dynamics, understanding ergodicity is crucial, as it ensures that the time average of an observable matches the ensemble average---and can thus be fitted with known ensemble-averaged observables.
 A commonly used criterion for assessing the ergodicity of a stochastic process is based on the comparison of the mean-squared displacement (MSD) with the time-averaged MSD (TAMSD).
 This approach has been widely applied and proves effective in cases of weak ergodicity breaking across various systems in both theoretical and experimental studies.
 However, there is relatively little discussion regarding the theoretical justification and limitations of this definition.
 Here, we demonstrate that this widely accepted criterion to some extent contradicts the classical definition of ergodicity as well as physical intuition, leading to spurious (non-)ergodicity results when applied to several well-known stochastic models.
 To address this limitation, we propose using the mean-squared increment (MSI) instead of the MSD for comparison of ensemble- and time-averaged observables.
-Several well-established examples demonstrate that our MSI-TAMSD criterion not only effectively reveals weak ergodicity breaking, equivalent to the MSD-TAMSD approach, but also provides a more accurate characterization of the genuine (non-)ergodicity of systems where the MSD-TAMSD method fails.
+For processes with stationary increments, the results for MSI and MSD coincide.
+However, if the increments of the process reach stationarity at long times only, they differ, and the MSI-TAMSD comparison still provides the test for ergodicity.
+Several well-established examples demonstrate, through both trajectory simulations and theoretical analysis, that our MSI-TAMSD criterion provides a more accurate characterization of the genuine (non-)ergodicity of systems where the MSD-TAMSD method fails.
 Additionally, for systems exhibiting "ultraweak" ergodicity breaking, the MSI can reveal the asymptotic stationarity and ergodic nature of the process' increments.
 Our findings emphasize the important role of the MSI observable for SPT experiments and anomalous diffusion studies.
-The MSI is, in fact, equivalent to Kolmogorov's structure function---a measure that is capable of unveiling aging and stationary properties, as originally introduced to describe locally homogeneous and isotropic turbulence.